 Orthopedic Center of Excellence for Total Joint Replacement

 The Total Joint Replacement Program at Havasu Regional Medical Center has earned three Gold Seals of Approval for Joint Replacement (Hip, Shoulder and Knee) from the Joint Commission.
 Our program helps patients to regain mobility and to return to their activities of daily living.
 HRMC’s Total Joint Replacement Program takes an interdisciplinary approach to patient care.
 A team of skilled professionals- including orthopedic surgeons, anesthesiologists, specially trained nurses and patient care technicians, physical therapists and case managers- work together to develop and implement treatment plans for each patient.

 Patients who come to HRMC’s Total Joint Replacement Program are surrounded by an atmosphere of caring, comfort, and complete understanding.
 The Total Joint Program provides comprehensive preoperative and postoperative rehabilitation services for patients undergoing Hip, Knee, or Shoulder replacement surgeries.
-The unit is staffed by a multidisciplinary team working together to provide encouragement, support, and a full complement of patient services:
+The unit is staffed by a multidisciplinary team working together to provide encouragement and support.

 - Preoperative Education Class for the patient and their Coaches/Family Members